gregfolker/hermes/README.md

 -----------------
 ### Overview

-Simple Go program designed to auto-generate the necessary and required components for new software projects using an interactive prompt for user inputs
+Hermes is a simple Go program designed to auto-generate the necessary and required components for new software projects using an interactive prompt for user inputs

 Languages currently supported: